 What is an SDS?

 An SDS or safety data sheet is a critical document that provides hazard information about a toxic chemical product.
 Apart from sharing hazardous information, it also provides safety information that’s crucial for the safety of each employee.
-Thus an employee will know all the key ingredients of a chemical product along with the first aid and fire fighting techniques.
+Thus, an employee will know all the key ingredients of a chemical product along with first aid and fire -fighting techniques.
 This document should also provide transportation guidelines in the right way to ensure safe shipping or shifting of the product.

 Earlier, MSDS (Material Safety Data Sheet) was known by this 16-section SDS format.
 It was initially implemented in the maritime sector in the late 1960s from a US regulatory perspective.
 OSHA mandated them in the manufacturing sector in 1983.
 Also, in 1987, this requirement was extended to all employers.
 OSHA released the updated Hazard Communication 2012 directive on July 20, 2015.
 Thus, the present-day SDSs came in a different format.